 Once your baby adjusts and is used to going into the cot awake, he’ll start to develop his own skills to nap in the cot, and his naps will start to lengthen.

-There are more tips to help with getting your little one to sleep in my free bedtime guide: 5 steps to a better night’s sleep.
+There are more tips to help with getting your little one to nap well in my new Nap Guide for 0-3 years.

 I’m also happy to help in any way I can.
-Just email me or book a call and we can work on a more personalised plan for your little one.
+Just join my waiting list and we can work on a more personalised plan for your little one.